I’ve always thought I’m living a simple life not until I stayed for five days and four nights in Batanes.

 This little chapel is made of stones.
 I’m not sure now if these boulders are taken from Valugan Beach because those stones look like those we saw on the beach.
 Kuya Jun was explaining it to us but I guess I’m hearing only half of what he’s saying, had I’ve been more attentive I should have known more about the chapel now.
-But hey, to be honest I’m a little too excited to stand still in one place, and I think it’s pretty much the same with the other two girls, haha!
-So, imagine us scampering like cats in different direction the minute the van stops and the door opens!
+But hey, to be honest, I’m a little too excited to stand still in one place, and I think it’s pretty much the same with the other two girls, haha!
+So, imagine us scampering like cats in different directions the minute the van stops and the door opens!

 Farmtown/Farmville fan?
-Well, here are real life hedgerows!
+Well, here are real-life hedgerows!
 It’s amazing!
 Other than serving as markers for one’s farm lot (and it looks really pretty), hedgerows apparently have other purposes.
-It serves as the crops’ protection against strong winds (makes sense because Batanes winds are freaking crazy!), prevents soil erosion and serves as nesting grounds for migrant birds.
+It serves as the crops’ protection against strong winds (makes sense because Batanes winds are freaking crazy!), prevents soil erosion, and serves as nesting grounds for migrant birds.
 Talk about protecting the nature and balancing the ecosystem!

 Standing proud at the edge of a hill, they say this is the most pricey, if not the best, lodge in Batanes.
 Well, how can it be not?
 With an ocean view like that, how much closer do you want to get to nature?
 They say politicians and celebrities stay here whenever they visit Batanes.
 And that if you’d want to have a reservation, you’d have to make it months ahead of your supposed trip since it’s always fully booked.
 Hmmm, so much for being the best lodge in Batanes huh.

-Idjangs are natural rock formation atop hills that served as fortress in pre-historic Batanes.
+Idjangs are natural rock formation atop hills that served as a fortress in pre-historic Batanes.
 It’s the perfect refuge for Ivatans (natives of Batanes) when enemy attacks since it is inaccessible from most sides.
 They say that every major town has one.
 (We also saw one in Sabtang Island).